Pregnancy Yoga Routine

 - Practice poses that open hips and stimulate circulation in the legs like Utthita Trikonasa (Triangle pose) and Utthita Parsvakonasana (Extended side angle pose.)

-- Look for a good bolster as you will need it in the second trimester!
+- Look for a good bolster (paid link) as you will need it in the second trimester!

 Pregnancy Yoga Routine for the Second Trimester